nolauren/cartodbTutorial/README.md

 the only part we'll need for this tutorial anyway.

 This time, we'll drag the entire zip file `lt_zips.zip` into CartoDB.
-Notice that the data tab still has a field called `the_geom_webmercator`, but now the format seems to have changed from the other data sources.
+Notice that the data tab still has a field called `the_geom`, but now the format seems to have changed from the other data sources.
-Clicking on the map view, we see that this in this dataset each row coorisponds to a region in space rather than an individual point.
+Clicking on the map view, we see that this in this dataset each row cooresponds to a region in space rather than an individual point.
 The default map is fairly ugly, but we can again change this with the wizard.
 Let's visualize the field `DP0010001`; the total population recorded at the time of the 2010 census.